triplestrange/StrangeScoutOld/README.md

 # StrangeScout

-*This project is fully functional, maintained, and supported.
-We look forward to releasing v1.0 by competition season 2019.
-In the meantime, check our milestones to keep up with the latest feature releases.
-Note that the API is not stable and compatibility isn't guaranteed until the final v1.0 release.*

 [![forthebadge](https://forthebadge.com/images/badges/made-with-go.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-js.svg)](https://forthebadge.com)  [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

 **The world's first free software [FIRST Robotics Competition](https://firstinspires.org) scouting system powered by Docker, Go, and the modern web (Angular2)!** Outputs data to a MariaDB database for easy access from commerical and free/libre/open-source tools such as LibreOffice Base, Tableau, Google Data Studio, and more!
 Authentication, web data analysis, user tracking, and more are all on the roadmap, available on the [Projects tab](https://github.com/triplestrange/StrangeScout/projects).